Marcos-sxt/cypherguy/cypherguy/README.md

 ## 🎯 What is CypherGuy?

+**CypherGuy** is a composable DeFi abstraction layer that makes decentralized finance accessible to everyone.
+Think of it as a unified, composable system that abstracts away all the complexity of DeFi protocols—credit, trading, tokenization, and automation—so anyone can use DeFi easily, without needing deep technical knowledge.

+Our goal is to build a **composable abstraction** where all DeFi operations become as simple as chatting.
+Everyone can leverage the full power of DeFi through natural language, powered by autonomous agents that handle the technical details behind the scenes.

-CypherGuy is an autonomous, encrypted, and verifiable DeFi execution layer for Solana that makes DeFi accessible to everyone.
+**At its core, CypherGuy is an autonomous, encrypted, and verifiable DeFi execution layer for Solana** that transforms complex blockchain operations into simple conversations.

 ### Key Features:
 - 💳 **Private DeFi Credit** - Get loans without revealing your full portfolio